- Robots kill virus and spot signs of fever

 - City, known as innovation hub, home to robotics firm Roborn Technology

-Hong Kong has a thriving entrepreneurial scene supported by significant government funding and infrastructure, making the city a hive of innovation.
-The current term of government has allocated more than HK$100 billion (US$13 billion) to boost the innovation and technology (I&T) sector and create an innovation ecosystem, including enhancing start-up support at Cyberport and the Hong Kong Science and Technology Parks Corporation (HKSTP), InnoHK research clusters and Advanced Manufacturing Centre in Tseung Kwan O.
+Hong Kong has a thriving entrepreneurial scene supported by significant government funding and infrastructure, to boost the innovation and technology (I&T) sector and create an innovation ecosystem, including enhancing start-up support at Cyberport and the Hong Kong Science and Technology Parks Corporation (HKSTP), InnoHK research clusters and Advanced Manufacturing Centre in Tseung Kwan O.

 ‘Killer’ robot can help keep us safe